davidtkramer/typical-data/README.md

 ### Attributes

 A factory defines default attributes for an object.
-Attributes can be set to a static value or they can defined dynamically using a function.
+Attributes can be set to a static value or they can be defined dynamically using a function.

 ```typescript
 import { createFactory } from 'typical-data';